Glossary-Definitions-Clinical Practice, Statistics and Research

 t Distribution.
 Theoretical distribution used to determine significance of experimental results based on small samples. .

 t Test.
-Significance test that uses the distribution.
+Significance test that uses the t distribution.

 Theoretical Distribution.
 Arrangement of hypothesized scores based on mathematical formulas and logic.